Shop Subscribe

 via: Giphy

-This is the single best way to kick-start your vacation: a good massage will totally clear your mind, and you’ll start your vacation fully relaxed.
+This is the single best way to kick-start your vacation: a good massage will totally clear your mind, leaving you fully relaxed.

 3. Binge-watch something.